 "I'm not complaining, we're alive," said Costilla.
 "When I saw the forecast of the storm I said I'll be happy if we get out with our lives"

 Houston did not order an evacuation due to concerns about people being stranded on city highways now consumed by floods, Turner said.

-Trump, facing the biggest U.S. natural disaster since he took office in January, has signed disaster proclamations for Texas and Louisiana, triggering federal relief efforts.
+Trump, facing the biggest U.S. natural disaster since he took office in January, signed a disaster proclamation for Texas on Friday, triggering federal relief efforts.

 Almost half of the U.S. refining capacity is in the Gulf region.
-Shutdowns extended across the coast, including Exxon Mobil Corp's facility in Baytown, the nation's second largest refinery.
+Shutdowns extended across the coast, including Exxon Mobil's facility in Baytown, the nation's second largest refinery.
 About 13 percent of daily U.S. capacity was offline as of Monday morning.

-(Additional reporting by Marianna Perraga, Erwin Seba, Nick Oxford and Ernest Scheyder in Houston and Steve Holland in Washington; Writing by Scott Malone and Dan Whitcomb; Editing by Tom Brown and Lisa Shumaker)
+(Additional reporting by Marianna Perraga, Erwin Seba, Nick Oxford and Ernest Scheyder in Houston; Writing by Scott Malone and David Gaffen; Editing by Bill Trott and Tom Brown)